KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-third-party-websites.md

 &ndash; [Daring Fireball](https://daringfireball.net/linked/2022/02/03/facebook-apple-browser-carve-out) & [MacWorld](https://www.macworld.com/article/611551/facebook-app-tracking-transparency-iphone-quarterly-results.html)

-With 1 Billion active Instagram users, the amount of data Meta can collect by injecting the <i>Meta Pixel</i> into every third party website opened from the Instagram app is a potentially staggering amount.
+With 1 Billion active Instagram users, the amount of data Meta can collect by injecting the <i>Meta Pixel</i> into every third party website opened from the Instagram & Facebook app is a potentially staggering amount.
-With web browsers and iOS adding more and more privacy controls into the user’s hands, it becomes clear why Meta would be interested in being able to monitor web traffic on external websites.
+With web browsers and iOS adding more and more privacy controls into the user’s hands, it becomes clear why Meta is interested in monitoring all web traffic of external websites.

 ### Meta Pixel